kennycason/kumo/README.md

 Create a ParallelLayeredWordCloud using 4 distinct Rectangles.<br>
 Every Rectangle will be processed in a separate thread, thus minimizing build-time significantly
+NOTE: This will eventually be natively handled along with better internal data structures.

 ```java
 final Dimension dimension = new Dimension(2000, 2000);